JChamberlain85/URL-Scraper/README.md

 # URL Scraper

 ## Overview
 This project is a simple URL scraper implemented in C++.
 The program scans a user-provided website URL, extracts hyperlinks from its HTML content, and displays the full URL along with the corresponding domain names.
-It utilizes the `wget` command-line tool to fetch the webpage content and regular expressions (`regex`) to parse and process the data.
+It utilizes the `wget` command-line tool to fetch the webpage content and `regex` to parse and process the data.

 ---